 Event jobs specific to the Super Bowl are very hard to procure.
 A lot of the organization is through the Super Bowl Hosting Committee as well as through the NFL.

 Anyone interested in working full time for the Super Bowl should apply directly to these organizations, although positions are limited.

 Another great way to work for the Super Bowl is through the facility, where the Super Bowl will be held.
 Venue jobs such as Cashier, Merchandise Sales, Catering, Security, Concessions, Suite Attendants and more are all viable sports jobs.
 The stadium will need extra staff in order to accommodate all the people who will attend the Super Bowl.
-For a list of full-time and part-time jobs at the University of Phoenix Stadium, check out their jobs listings online.
+For a list of full-time and part-time jobs at the Levi’s Stadium, check out their jobs listings online.